Is Pico Laser Really the Best Way to Treat Acne Scars?

 In this article, I will explain why I favour the pico laser over other lasers to treat acne scars and how I combine the pico laser with other acne scar treatments.

 What are Pico Lasers?

 A pico laser, or picosecond laser, is a laser technology that delivers laser pulses at one trillionth of a second.
 To be precise, it’s a pulse width of 0.0000000000001 seconds — 12 digits behind the decimal point.
 Compared to nanosecond lasers, pico lasers produce pulse widths that are 1000 times shorter, thus breaking down pigments into smaller fragments.
-This alone means more effective laser absorption, lesser sessions needed and better clearance of pigmentation.
 It also decreases the risk of side effects like post-inflammatory hyperpigmentation.

 How does a Pico Laser work?